Cruises, Santorini

 If you feel like exploring the island on your own, you might not need a day tour at all.
 But if you wish for a little more guidance and are not excited to operate an ATV or a rental car, this might be just the right thing for you.

 Also, private tours in Santorini are surprisingly cheap, so it is worth considering.
+We have done these tours ourselves, and I can absolutely recommend them.

 Here are my favorite day tours and half-day tours in Santorini: